cheeseQI/JAVA-Software-Engineering-Homework-of-DUKE/README.md

 5. Other mini exercise for processing information such as exorts of countries around the world.

 ## what you can see in this repository
-1. Basic JAVA programming skill
+ 1. Basic Java programming skill
-2. Problem solving skill
+ 2. Problems solving skill